NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

-= 18 2015xxxx =
+= 18 20150412 =
 * New: Multiple roles can now be selected.
-Check that your role settings are correct.
+Check that your role settings are correct after upgrading.
 * Serbian translation.
 Credit Borisa Djuraskovic at www.webhostinghub.com.
 * Fix: Recreate child posts that have been deleted but not unlinked.
 This is a workaround for a rare condition.
 * Fix: Broadcast data can be looked up up via blog+post ID, in addition to the row in the database.
 See the maintenance tab.